A Primer on Evolutionary Optimization Frameworks for Near-Field Multi-Source Localization: Near-Field Multimodal DE Localization

 \subsubsection{Residual Least-Squares Objective Function}

-The fitness evaluation in NEMO-DE is formulated as a residual LS (RLS) objective function, which quantifies the mismatch between the received BS data and the reconstructed signal obtained from a candidate source hypothesis.
-Given \(\mathbf{Y}\) in \eqref{eq:collected_signal}, the LS estimate of \(\mathbf{s}_k\) is
+The objective function in NEMO-DE is formulated as a residual least-squares (RLS) criterion, which quantifies the mismatch between the received BS data and the reconstructed signal obtained from a candidate source hypothesis.
+This formulation is inspired by residual-decomposition methods such as CLEAN~\cite{hogbom1974clean} and Matching Pursuit~\cite{mallat1993matching}.
+However, NEMO-DE differs from conventional dictionary-based implementations in that its dictionary is not a fixed discrete set of atoms; instead, it is the continuous near-field spherical-wave manifold $\{\mathbf a(\phi,r)\}$, over which DE performs the off-grid search.